Criteria by type of participant

 5.1 Implement all applicable criteria listed in Level 4.

-5.2 For impacts of concern to the local community (e.g., noise pollution and pollutant air emissions like PM2.5, PM10, CO, NO2, O3, SO2, H2S, heavy metal vapours or particles, VOCs, PAHs), publicly disclose monitoring data collected at Level 4 (e.g., real-time noise data, near real-time PM2.5 data, biannual reporting for metal analysis) through an online portal or website, making sure the data is digestible for the general public.
+5.3 For impacts of concern to the local community (e.g., noise pollution, dust and other pollutant air emissions like PM2.5, PM10, CO, NO2, O3, SO2, H2S, heavy metal vapours or particles, VOCs, PAHs), publicly disclose monitoring data collected at Level 4 (e.g., real-time noise data, near real-time PM2.5 data, biannual reporting for metal analysis) through an online portal or website, making sure the data is digestible for the general public.

 Terminals